Mark Zuckerberg Drops Lawsuits To Force Hundreds of Hawaiians To Sell Him Land

 Looks like...
 (Score:2)

-I understand, we made a mistake (Score:4, Insightful)
+I understand, we made a mistake (Score:5, Insightful)

 Now that I understand the issues better, it's clear we made a mistake.